This technique facilitates quick and lasting vocabulary retention.

 Start reading all the newspapers all the way through, and the weekly current affairs magazines.

-Watch a lot of TV and listen to talk radio every spare minute of the day.
+Watch a lot of TV and listen to talk radio and/or podcasts every spare minute of the day.
 You don’t have to concentrate on it, just listen all the time.
 Catch up the 000’s of hours head start that native-speakers have on you.
-(Get a small portable radio & headphones for use when walking, commuting, ironing, cooking etc.) Talk radio has a nice combination of repetition of subjects and register, and variety of the same.
+(Use your phone to listen to podcasts or get a small portable radio & headphones for use when walking, commuting, ironing, cooking etc.) Talk radio has a nice combination of repetition of subjects and register, and variety of the same.
 You’ll get the most of the subjects talked about, and registers used, the most by the natives, but some of the rarer stuff as well.

 Later in this year you can start reading the literature.
 Sit down with a Pole and watch the cult TV series and films.
 (You’ll need someone to explain why they are funny, cult, brilliant etc. Understanding the language is often not enough!)